Skip to content

 • WorkCover will assess and investigate PIDs made by disclosers in a timely manner.
 Depending on the circumstances, the PID may require a detailed investigation or a less formal approach.
 Therefore, setting a time limit to respond to PIDs or take action is not appropriate.

-• The PID Coordinator will acknowledge receipt of the PID in writing as soon as practicable.
+• The PID Coordinator will aim to acknowledge receipt of the PID in writing as soon as practicable.

 • WorkCover will maintain contact with the discloser and provide regular updates during the management of the PID.